Notice of Privacy Practices

 III.
 Permissible Uses and Disclosures Without Your Written Authorization

-In certain situations, which we will describe in Section IV below, we must obtain your written authorization in order to use and/or disclose your PHI.
+In certain situation, which we will describe in Section IV below, we must obtain your written authorization in order to use and/or disclose your PHI.
 However, we do not need any type of authorization from you for the following uses and disclosures:

 - Health Care Operations.
-We may use and disclose PHI for our health care operations, which include internal administration and planning and various activities that improve the quality and cost-effectiveness of the care that we deliver to you and for conducting training programs in which students, trainers or practitioners in areas of health care learn, under supervision, to practice or improve their skills as health care providers.
-For example, we may use PHI to evaluate the quality and competence of our physicians, nurses and other health care workers.
+We may use and disclose PHI for our health care operations, which include internal administration and planning and various activities that improve the quality and cost-effectiveness of the care that we deliver to you and for conducting training programs in which students, trainers, or practitioners in areas of health care learn, under supervision, to practice or improve their skills as health care providers.
+For example, we may use PHI to evaluation the quality and competence of our physicians, nurses and other health care workers.
 We may disclose PHI to our Privacy Official in order to resolve any complaints you may have and ensure that you have a pleasant visit with us.

-We may also disclose PHI to your other health care providers when such PHI is required for them to treat you, receive payment for services they render to you, or conduct certain health care operations, such as quality assessment and improvement activities, reviewing the quality and competence of health care professionals, or for health care fraud and abuse detection or compliance.
+We may also disclose PHI to your other health care providers when such PHI is required for them to treat you, receive payment for services that render to you, or conduct certain health care operations, such as quality assessment and improvement activities, reviewing the quality and competence of health care professionals, or for health care fraud and abuse detection or compliance.

-B. Disclosure to Relatives, Close Friends and Other Caregivers.
+- Disclosure to Relatives, Close Friends and Other Caregivers.
 We may use or disclose PHI to a family member, other relative, a close personal friend, or any other person identified by you when you are present for, or otherwise available prior to, the disclosure.
 In efforts to obtain payment, the Practice will release billing information to the guarantor, spouse, or custodial parent after requesting appropriate identification.
 If you object to such uses or disclosures, please notify the Privacy Official.

-If you are not present, you are incapacitated, or in an emergency circumstance, we may exercise our professional judgment to determine whether a disclosure is in your best interests.
+If you are not present, you are incapacitated, or in an emergency circumstance, we may exercise our professional judgement to determine whether a disclosure is in your best interests.
 If we disclose information to a family member, other relative or a close personal friend, we would disclose only information that is directly relevant to the person’s involvement with your health care or payment related to your health care.
 We may also disclose PHI in order to notify (or assist in notifying) such persons of your location, general condition or death.

-C. Public Health Activities.
+- Public Health Activities.
 We may disclose PHI for the following public health activities: (1) to report health information to public health authorities for the purpose of preventing or controlling disease, injury or disability, (2) to report child abuse and neglect to public health authorities or other government authorities authorized by law to receive such reports, (3) to report information about products and services under the jurisdiction of the U.S. Food and Drug Administration, (4) to alert a person who may have been exposed to a communicable disease or may otherwise be at risk of contracting or spreading a disease or condition, and (5) to report information to your employer as required under laws addressing work-related illnesses and injuries or workplace medical surveillance.

-E. Health Oversight Activities.
+- Health Oversight Activities.
 We may disclose PHI to a health oversight agency that oversees the health care system and is charged with the responsibility for ensuring compliance with the rules of government health programs such as Medicare or Medicaid.

-F. Judicial and Administrative Proceedings.
+- Judicial and Administrative Proceedings.
 We may disclose PHI in the course of a judicial or administrative proceeding in response to a legal order or other lawful process.

-G. Law Enforcement Officials.
+- Law Enforcement Officials.
 We may disclose PHI to the police or other law enforcement officials as required or permitted by law or in compliance with a court order or a grand jury or administrative subpoena.

-H. Decedents.
+- Descendants.
 We may disclose PHI to a coroner or medical examiner as authorized by law.

-I. Organ and Tissue Procurement.
+- Organ and Tissue Procurement.
 We may disclose PHI to organizations that facilitate organ, eye or tissue procurement, banking or transplantation.

-J. Research.
+- Research.
 We may use or disclose PHI without your consent or authorization if an Institutional Review Board/Privacy Board approves a waiver of authorization for disclosure.

-K. Health or Safety.
+- Health or Safety.
 We may use or disclose PHI to prevent or lessen a serious and imminent threat to a person’s or the public’s health or safety.

-L. Specialized Government Functions.
+- Specialized Government Functions.
 We may use and disclose PHI to units of the government with special functions, such as the U.S. Military or the U.S. Department of State under certain circumstances required by law.

-M. Workers’ Compensation.
+- Workers’ Compensation.
 We may disclose PHI as authorized by and to the extent necessary to comply with laws relating to workers’ compensation or other similar programs.

-N. As required by law.
+- As required by law.
 We may use and disclose PHI when required to do so by any other law not already referred to in the preceding categories.

 IV.
 Use and Disclosures Requiring Your Written Authorization